 Situated at an altitude of 3,000 meters, the monastery is a sacred place for Buddhist followers and a great tourist destination for others.

-1. Monastery Circuit.
-This place is a hub of spiritual centres that include monasteries like Lamayuru, Hemis Gompa, Stakna, Alchi, Deskit, Thiksey and many more.
+This place is a hub of spiritual centers that include monasteries like Lamayuru, Hemis Gompa, Stakna, Alchi, Deskit, Thiksey, and many more.
 It is a great place to expand your knowledge about Buddhism and closely witness the culture of Ladakh.
 The presence of many monasteries belonging to different sects of Buddhism at one place gave this place the name of Monastery Circuit.

-2. Stok Palace Museum.
 The museum is located within the palace in Stock village.
-It consists of antique pieces of jewellery and items like stamps, locks, paintings, arrows, guns, relics, artefacts, coins and more.
+It consists of antique pieces of jewelry and items like stamps, locks, paintings, arrows, guns, relics, artifacts, coins, and more.
 It is believed that the articles displayed in the museum belong to the old monarchs of Ladakh.

-3. Gurdwara Pathar Sahib.
 It is situated at the top of the hill, which comes on the way to Magnetic Hill.
-Believed to have been built in the 16th century, the Gurudwara is visited by Hindus, Sikhs, and Tibetans alike and all bow down and offer prayers for the well-being of their loved ones.
+Believed to have been built in the 16th century, the Gurudwara is visited by Hindus, Sikhs, and Tibetans alike, and all bow down and offer prayers for the well-being of their loved ones.
 The Gurudwara is set amidst beautiful surroundings that grant it calming vibes.
 No doubt, it is one of the best places to visit in Leh Ladakh.